T145/black-mirror/README.md

 Install Docker, [PNPM](https://pnpm.io/installation), and NodeJS.
 These can usually be installed with a popular package manager.
 The specific Node version used in this project is provided in `.node-version`, but any version over `16` should work.
+With Docker running in the background, execute `pnpm lint` to debug any changes.

 ## 🎉 Special Thanks